Gottfried von Droste

 Gottfried Freiherr von Droste (1908–1992), a.k.a.
 Gottfried Freiherr von Droste zu Vischering-Padberg, was a German physical chemist.
 He worked at the Kaiser Wilhelm Institute for Chemistry (KWIC).
 He independently predicted that nuclear fission would release a large amount of energy.
 During World War II, he participated in the German nuclear energy project, also known as the Uranverein (Uranium Society or Uranium Club).
-In the latter years of the war, he worked at the Reich's University of Strassburg.
+In the latter years of the war, he worked at the Reichsuniversität Straßburg.
 After the war, he worked at the Physikalisch-Technische Bundesanstalt (Federal Physical and Technical Institute and also held a position at the Technical University of Braunschweig.

 He was a Freiherr of the Westphalian noble family Droste zu Vischering.

 Education

-From 1926 to 1933, Droste studied at the Ruprecht-Karls-Universität Heidelberg, the Ludwig-Maximilians-Universität München, and at the Friedrich-Wilhelms-Universität in Berlin, at which he received his doctorate in 1933.
-His thesis advisor was Lise Meitner, who was an adjunct professor (nichtbeamteter außerordentlicher Professor) at this University of Berlin and directed doctoral research in her own section at the Kaiser-Wilhelm-Institut für Chemie, in Berlin-Dahlem.
+From 1926 to 1933, Droste studied at Heidelberg University, the Ludwig-Maximilians-Universität München, and at the Friedrich Wilhelm University of Berlin, at which he received his doctorate in 1933.
+His thesis advisor was Lise Meitner, who was an adjunct professor (nichtbeamteter außerordentlicher Professor) at the Friedrich Wilhelm University of Berlin and directed doctoral research in her own section at the Kaiser-Wilhelm-Institut für Chemie, in Berlin-Dahlem.